AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 ## tr
 The last one we're going to look at is **`tr`** (for **tr**anslate). **`tr`** changes one character into another character.
 It seems to become more useful with time, but it's worth knowing early if for no other reason than it deals with special characters really well – the type of special characters that some Excel versions put in exported tables that can mess up working with them at the command line.

-For example, when exporting a table as tab-delimited or as a csv file from many versions of Excel, there will be different newline characters than the command line is expecting (newline characters tell the computer to end one line and start a new one).
+For example, when exporting a table as tab-delimited or as a csv file from some versions of Excel, there will be different newline characters than the command line is expecting (newline characters tell the computer to end one line and start a new one).
 The typical newline character is represented like this **`\n`**, but some Excel versions put in **`\r`** characters.
 We can see this messing with things on the Excel-exported file if we open it with **`less`**:

 ```bash
 less gene_annotations_excel_exported.tsv